 The answers you will give throughout your interview should be given with the intended position in mind.
 Having established this, state your work Experiences with particular reference to those areas of success recorded.
-Starting from recent professional Experiences, no one wants to know what was happening over 10 years ago, unless and only if it relates to the job you are applying for.
+Starting from recent professional Experiences, no one wants to know what happened over 10 years ago unless and only if it relates to the job you are applying for.

 - Relate your Present Job to the one you are applying for

 Are they both related?
-If yes, explain your present job and how you will transit the experiences generated from that work to this one you are applying for.
-E.g. if you were working as a Sales Rep and want to switch to working as a Customer Service personnel, you need to make the interviewer know why your knowledge about human management and temperament will be useful as a Customer Service personnel.
+If yes, explain your present job and how you will transition the experiences generated from that work to the one you are applying for.
+E.g. if you were a Sales Rep and want to switch to working as a Customer Service personnel, you need to make the interviewer know why your knowledge about human management and temperament will be useful as a Customer Service personnel.

 - Focus on your Achievements in former jobs

-The employer is looking to hire someone with proven skills and experience, no doubt, however, stating provable Achievements will put you on the ascendency.
-No one wants to hire someone who has no record of success and therefore, you have to state them.
+The employer is looking to hire someone with proven skills and experience.
+However, stating provable Achievements will put you on the ascendency.
+No one wants to hire someone with no record of success, so you have to state them.
 Stating your achievements increases your value before your interviewer.

 - Shed some light on Your Personality

 Briefly share your personality, mention interesting things about you that exhibit your intellectual capacity and how you help yourself improve through those activities.
-You must not go too personal into your hobbies but things like Music inclination, learning new skills, engaging in sports, etc can show you are sound all round and in turn brighten your chances before the interviewer.
-In all things, keep it professional
+It would help if you did not go too personal into your hobbies, but things like Music inclination, learning new skills, engaging in sports, etc., can show you are sound all around and brighten your chances before the interviewer.
+In all things, keep it professional.

 Below is a Quick Expert Example

-Mind you, the answers to this question cannot be the same for two people as the jobs and the careers are not the same also.
+Mind you, the answers to this question cannot be the same for two people as the jobs, and the careers are not the same.
 However, this answer below will help you fashion yours.

 “I have been passionate about Electrics since I was a kid.
-Growing up and seeing my Dad perform this work inspired me so much and I looked to be more like him.
+Growing up and seeing my Dad perform this work inspired me, and I looked to be more like him.
 It didn’t take long before I became an active staff, learning the job from him and soon became a regular name in my neighbourhood.
-I decided to get more professional about my passion so got educational and professional training.
-Firstly, I got my first degree in Electrical engineering then followed it up with a masters degree.
+I decided to get more professional about my passion, so I got educational and professional training.
+First, I got my first degree in Electrical engineering, followed it up with a master’s degree.
 I also had 1-year industrial training in ABC electrical company, gaining more experience.

-In my last job, I worked as the senior technician in DEF company, taking care of all Electrical duties in the company for a period of four years.
-Within which I made sure we always responded to all challenges in quick time.
+In my last job, I worked as a senior technician in DEF company, taking care of all Electrical duties in the company for four years.
+Within this, I made sure we always responded to all challenges in quickly time.

-When I am not working, I spend time constructing electric panels or trying out new things.
-I am looking to take this passion and experience to the next level by bringing part of your reputable organisation”.
+I spend time constructing electric panels or trying out new things when I am not working.
+I want to take this passion and experience to the next level by joining your reputable organisation”.

-Answers like this are comprehensive, the style must not be the same but then the purpose should not be lost in the process.
-Be polite and clear in your response and you will certainly be successful.
+Answers like this are comprehensive, the style must not be the same, but the purpose should not be lost in the process.
+Be polite and clear in your response, and you will certainly be successful.